Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part2b/README.md

 ## Preliminaries

-In Part 2a, we examined the generated assembler code and found that there is a `NOP` (no operation) between the `VFPMAC` (vector floating-point multiply-accumulate) mnemonics.
-This `NOP` is unavoidable as a floating-point accumulation requires 2 cycles (see Fig. 26 of [AM009](https://www.xilinx.com/support/documentation/architecture-manuals/am009-versal-ai-engine.pdf)).
+In Part 2a, we examined the generated assembler code and found a `NOP` (no operation) between the `VFPMAC` (vector floating-point multiply-accumulate) mnemonics.
+This `NOP` is unavoidable as a floating-point accumulation requires two cycles (see Fig. 26 of [AM009](https://www.xilinx.com/support/documentation/architecture-manuals/am009-versal-ai-engine.pdf)).

-There are 2 possible solutions to "squeeze out" the `NOPs` to allow a floating-point multiply-accumulate on each cycle.
+Two possible solutions exist to "squeeze out" the `NOPs` to allow a floating-point multiply-accumulate on each cycle.

-* split the matrix-vector multiplication into 2 separate multiply-accumulate operations such that a floating-point accumulation can be performed on each cycle
+* Split the matrix-vector multiplication into two separate multiply-accumulate operations to perform a floating-point accumulation on each cycle.
-* use fixed-point (which uses one cycle for accumulation)
+* Use fixed-point (which uses one cycle for accumulation).

-We will focus on splitting the floating-point matrix-vector multiplication in this section.
+We focus on splitting the floating-point matrix-vector multiplication in this section.

-Note that instead of the "traditional" method of multiplying each row of the matrix by the column vector, we are effectively scaling each *column* of the matrix by the corresponding element in the vector with the multiply-accumulate API.
+***Note:*** Instead of the "traditional" method of multiplying each row of the matrix by the column vector, we effectively scale each *column* of the matrix by the corresponding element in the vector with the multiply-accumulate API.

 ![Fig. 1](./images/eqn5.PNG "Equation 5")

-Thus, splitting the vector additions into even and odd parts will allow us to perform independent multiply-accumulate operations:
+Thus, splitting the vector additions into even and odd parts allow us to perform independent multiply-accumulate operations:

 ![Fig. 2](./images/eqn6.PNG "Equation 6")

-Also note that the AI engine has 2 load units.
-The Julia program `aie_iir_2b.jl` has been modified to split the matrix into even and odd columns and generate two separate header files.
+Also, the AI Engine has two load units.
+The Julia program `aie_iir_2b.jl` is modified to split the matrix into even and odd columns and generate two separate header files.

 We start by using the AI Engine APIs.